Greg

 last day

 Up late this morning, as is becoming somewhat more of a habit than I would have liked, and almost a soon as I got up, Dad entered looking for the hydraulic calculations that I was supposed to have done for Lin Kee.
 Looked around a while for these, and then Pauline arrived without her glasses, which she has apparently broken.
 Dad off, none too happy, and followed us all the way to the middle of town.
-Then on to Carpenter St., where we had some laksa, and back home again, to make a start before lunch - I am spending a totally disproportionate amount of money on condoms of late: I am sure that the pill would work out cheaper in the long run.
-Thought about lunch, and Pauline decided that she would rather stay with me than go home, and so went to the club, where Dad was, and had some fish and chips.
+Then on to Carpenter St., where we had some laksa, and back home again, to make a start before lunch Thought about lunch, and Pauline decided that she would rather stay with me than go home, and so went to the club, where Dad was, and had some fish and chips.
 Then went out to the airport, as Dad had some work to do in Sibu, and left him there with a couple of other blokes and took Pauline home to sort out some clothes.
 Then to the Read's to have a look at the boat motor, and came to the conclusion that the mixture was still too rich.
-Washed out the inside of the cover, then picked Pauline up and went home - this relationship is really becoming rather sordid when we spend all our time in bed.
-Thus it was this afternoon, though I think Pauline's stamina ran out after a while, and then I took her home and spent a while collecting myself before collecting Dad and a couple of other blokes from the airport, and taking them all home.
+Washed out the inside of the cover, then picked Pauline up and took her home and spent a while collecting myself before collecting Dad and a couple of other blokes from the airport, and taking them all home.
 Then back to pick Pauline up and developed a rather thin HP4 - possibly roll films need more development than 35 mm.
-Then out for makan at the Rock Road café, where we were more than slightly embarassed by the fact that we were nearly broke, but somehow managed to keep our orders within means, and bloated back home,
+Then out for makan at the Rock Road café, where we were more than slightly embarassed by the fact that we were nearly broke, but somehow managed to keep our orders within means, and bloated back home.

 My recollection is that we ended up with much more food than we had expected.
 Probably the portions were as a course for a Chinese meal, not individuals.